 Our official support for trophy hunting stands in stark contrast to the world-leading positions we have taken on issues such as ivory trading and illegal wildlife trafficking.

-According to UN projections, as many as 1 million animals could go extinct in coming years.
+According to UN projections, as many as 1 million animals could go extinct in the coming years.
 Our leadership on the international stage is needed now more than ever.

 We not only need to heal our rift with nature; we have an opportunity to heal the divisions in our own community too.
 Brexit has left Britain bruised and divided.
 Yet there is no issue which brings us together more than our love of animals.